datanav/docs/tutorial-getting-started-transform.rst

 #.
 Navigate to **Pipes**
 #.
 Click on **New pipe**
 #.
-Paste and save the DTL configuration below
+Paste and save the configuration below
 #.
 Click **Start** to ensure your pipe runs
 #.
 Click the **Output** tab to see the result